-The MIDI input signal will never be transferred directly from MADI to MADI, no matter how the matrix router is set up.
-A MIDI cable connecting MIDI output and MIDI input of the ADI-6432, will realize a direct pass-through of MIDI, from MADI input to MADI output.
+The MIDI input signal will never be transferred directly from MADI to MADI.
+A MIDI cable connecting MIDI output and MIDI input of the ADI-6432 will realize a direct pass-through of MIDI, from MADI input to MADI output.